Houston Financial Empowerment Centers

 The Financial Empowerment Centers (FECs) provide one-to-one, professional financial counseling to Houstonians at no cost to residents.
-An initiative of the Mayor’s Office of Complete Communities and with support from the national nonprofit organizations, Cities for Financial Empowerment Fund and Regions Bank.
+An initiative of the Mayor’s Office of Complete Communities and with support from the national nonprofit organizations, Cities for Financial Empowerment Fund, The Rockefeller Foundation and Regions Bank.

 Counselors can help you:

 - Access safe and affordable mainstream banking products